Exiv2/exiv2/contrib/buildserver/dailyReadMe.txt

 c:\temp\dist> exiv2

 To compile and link your own code:
-  Caution: You will need the same version of Visual Studio as the build
+  Caution: You must use the same version of Visual Studio as the build
-           You will need to use "Visual Studio Command Prompt" or initialize the DOS environment by calling vcvarsall.bat
+           You will need to use the "Visual Studio Command Prompt" or initialise the DOS environment by calling vcvarsall.bat

 c:\temp> cd dist
 c:\temp\dist> cl /EHsc -I2013\x64\dll\Release\include /MD samples\exifprint.cpp /link 2013\x64\dll\Release\lib\exiv2.lib